Northeastern Minnesota Ski Trails

 Suomi Hills: 35km

-Beginner to intermediate, groomed, classic and skate trails on gently rolling hills offering a variety of experiences and challenges.
-Some lighted trails.
+Intermediate to Expert, groomed, classic and skate trails on gently rolling hills offering a variety of experiences and challenges.
+Connects with Amen Lake Trail.
 MN Ski Pass required.

 Trout Lake: 10km